What Is Corporate Law? Key Aspects & Career Options

 Register to start your wonderful education journey!

 Corporate law is a body of laws, rules, and regulations that govern the formation and operation of corporations.
 This field covers a wide range of subjects, from setting up and structuring companies to the legal requirements for running a business.
-It applies to businesses of all sizes and types, including startups formed for tax advantages and large companies formed through mergers with other businesses.
+It applies to businesses of all sizes and types, including startups formed for tax advantages.
+It also applies to large companies created through mergers with other businesses.

 Company law professionals handle all aspects of these deals, from conducting legal research to reviewing the final agreement.
 Moreover, they create agreements and bargain on behalf of clients, giving them advice on transaction plans and legal requirements.

-However, when you are launching a new business, running an existing company, or handling corporate deals, you must also know the key institutions and bodies involved in company law.
-They are as follows:
+However, when you are launching a new business or running an existing company, you must understand company law.
+You should also know the key institutions and bodies involved in corporate deals.

 • Companies and Intellectual Property Commission (CIPC)